 Click on Settings and change some settings.
 After that click on the Save button.

-You are done with configure Autopilot.
+You are done with configuring Autopilot.
 Now you have to use a not configured Windows 10 installation.
-So, for me in example, I have to reinstall Windows 10 in my virtual machine again.
+So, for me in an example, I have to reinstall Windows 10 in my virtual machine again.
 To be sure that I’m not have got a configured device.
 Maybe you have enrolled the device also.
 Then you have to delete the device from Intune and also from Azure AD, to be sure.

 Oke, after the installation of Windows 10 I got this.
 The default steps in OOBE.

 Choose your region and click on the Yes button.